 The intercostal muscles consist of:

-- External intercostal muscles: course from the lower border of a rib ventrocaudally to the upper border of the rib below.
-Ventrally they are bordered by the external thoracic fascia.
+- External intercostal muscles: course from the inferior border of a rib inferoanteriorly to the superior border of the rib below.
+Anteriorly they are bordered by the external thoracic fascia.

-- Internal intercostal muscles: originate at the upper border of a rib and insert ventrocranially at the lower border of the rib above.
+- Internal intercostal muscles: originate at the costal groove/inferior border of a rib, with it's fibres running inferoposteriorly to the superior border of the rib above.

 - Innermost intercostal muscles: separate from the internal intercostal muscles and insert behind the costal grooves.
 Inwards they are bordered by the internal thoracic fascia.